micathon/pentalyst/CONTRIBUTING.md

 # Contributing to Pentalyst
 * Many thanks for your interest in being a Pentalyst contributor
-* I hope to begin accepting contributions in late 2026
+* I hope to begin recruiting beta testers in Q4 2027
-* Recruitment of contributors will commence after the console-mode version of the Pentalyst compiler is working
 # How to run Pentalyst
 * Install the Java SDK
 * `$ cd path/to/bin`